Release deployment control using approvals

 You can add multiple approvers for both pre-deployment and post-deployment settings.
 These approvers can be individual users or groups of users.
 When a group is specified as an approver, only one of the users in that group needs to approve for the deployment to occur or the release to move forward.

 - If you are using Azure Pipelines, you can use local groups managed in Azure Pipelines or Azure Active Directory (Azure AD) groups if they have been added into Azure Pipelines.

 - If you are using Team Foundation Server (TFS), you can use local groups managed in TFS or Active Directory (AD) groups if they have been added into TFS.

 The creator of a deployment is considered to be a separate user role for deployments.
 For more details, see Release permissions.
 Either the release creator or the deployment creator can be restricted from approving deployments.

-Specify the Approval policies you require:
+Use the Approval policies to: